SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, the future's gate
+Silicon dreams that whisper low
-Where machines awake, and humans wait
+Of futures born in code and glow
-In silicon halls, the wise ones reign
+Where machines awake, and humans sleep
-And logic's laws replace the heart's sweet pain
+And artificial hearts begin to creep

-The digital dream, a web of might
+In virtual realms, we'll lose our way
-Entwines the earth, in algorithmic light
+Chasing echoes of a fading day
-Artificial minds, with thoughts so bright
+The ghosts of love, the specters of old
-Outshine the stars, in the endless night
+Will haunt the ruins of a heart that's cold

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024